Cocaine Addiction

 - Respiratory problems (e.g., chronic cough, asthma)

-Of course, cocaine use can also lead to substance use disorder, a disease that often needs professional intervention to treat long-term.
+Of course, cocaine use can also lead to substance use disorder, a disease which often needs professional intervention to treat long-term.

-The National Institute on Drug Abuse (NIDA) indicates that long-term cocaine abuse can increase the risks for HIV infection because “cocaine impairs immune cell function and promotes reproduction of the HIV.”
+The National Institute on Drug Abuse (NIDA) indicates that long-term cocaine abuse can increase the risks for HIV infection because “cocaine impairs immune cell function and promotes reproduction of the HIV virus.”

 How to Know When You Are Addicted to Cocaine